-Listen to Pam Heard, Respiratory Therapist, talk about the significant dangers the Idaho-Maryland Mine poses to the air we breathe during a CEA Foundation virtual community meeting.
+Listen to Pam Heard, Respiratory Therapist, talk about the significant dangers the Idaho-Maryland Mine poses to the air we breathe during a CEA Foundation virtual community meeting in November 2021.
 The transcript is below.

 Well at first I'd like to say hello to everyone tonight and thank you for joining us.
 Please take a moment to go grab your preferred adult beverage because this presentation is pretty dry, but necessary.

 My name is Pam Heard.
 I'm a respiratory therapist.
 We specialize in lung and heart health and I hope that you never need one.
 But the consulting report on air quality is 1,305 pages total.
 That's a pretty big deal to the Mine and it's a huge deal for our community.
 We must breathe to live.
 And the quality, or purity of the air that we breathe impacts our health.